 Flashlight.
 Self explanatory.

-Radio (battery powered or handcrank)
+Radio (battery powered or handcrank).

 Hopefully, you are already prepared.
 If not, you should consider the above list along with any other items you think may be handy.
 Regardless of what Ashton Kurcher or Demi Moore says, the colon cleanse really won't do you much good at the worlds end.